 A written response to these questions was made by Vernon Coaker MP, Minister of State as follows:

 The information requested has been placed in the House Libraries.
-The table supplied shows the numbers of pupils in classes of 31 or more, where the class is taught by one teacher for primary and secondary schools combined.
+The table supplied shows the numbers of pupils in classes of 31 or more, where the class is taught by one teacher for primary and secondary schools combined on argos near you.
 Latest figures for classes taught by more than one teacher can be found on the departmental website at:

 http://www.dcsf.gov.uk/rsgateway/DB/SFR/s000786/LATablesWeb.xls (tables B12 and B14).